g0morra/wp-file-upload/readme.txt

 }
 `

-**wfu_before_file_check**
+**wfu_after_file_upload**

-It is executed before file is uploaded and before any internal file checks, in order to allow the filter to perform its own checks or change some basic upload parameters, such as filename or userdata.
+It is executed after the upload process for each individual file has finished, in order to allow additional actions to be executed (such as define custom javascript code to be executed in client's browser after file upload).
 You can use it as follows:

 `
 add_filter('wfu_after_file_upload', 'wfu_after_file_upload_handler', 10, 2);